sjbrown/misc_work/deckahedron/mod_deckahedron_world.md

  * Step 3: Keep that many cards (player choses which ones) in your *Exhaustion pile*, put the rest into your *discard pile*
  * Step 4: Return one *Harm* token to the supply
+ * Step 5: Say who you blame for your injuries

 When resting, magic items that are not being used regain all charges, up to their maximum capacity.
 Remove all white-side red cards on your magic